Cleveland Johnson: Non-profit career

 He concluded his museum career at the Morris Museum in Morristown, New Jersey as President/CEO, serving from 2017 through 2021.
 He led the institution, home to the Murtogh D. Guinness Collection of Mechanical Musical Instruments and Automata, to adopt a new mission that explores intersections of "art, sound, and motion," leveraging that collection of historical technology to examine contemporary topics such as robotics, music-on-demand, binary coding, artificial intelligence, and video gaming.
 Under his leadership the Museum became a Smithsonian Affiliate, mounted the first exhibition of graffiti painted directly on museum walls, "Aerosol," presented the first solo museum exhibition of the Safarani Sisters (Farzaneh and Bahareh Safarani), and established a partnership with "Art in the Atrium," a non-profit supporting the work of African-American artists such as David Driskell, Willie Cole, Deborah Willis, Benny Andrews, Elizabeth Catlett, Bisa Butler, Janet Taylor Pickett and Faith Ringgold.
-Johnson retired in 2022.
+Johnson retired in 2022. with his final exhibit being "Joie De Vivre" by the multimedia artist, Federico Solmi, for which he edited the exhibition catalog.